HCaldwell95/javascript-project/README.md

 Returning visitor goals

-- As a revisiting user, I aim to establish contact with the creator or creators, either through social links or links to alternative websites, potentially with games similar to this which I may enjoy.
+- As a revisiting user, I aim to have replayability and the ability pick up the rules of the game easily.
 - I seek the ability to reference information sources or discover the origins of the provided content.

 The user stories empower me to develop a clearer concept of the project's feature requirements and their relative priorities.

-During my initial planning, I researched other potential browser games reviewed their websites.
+During my initial planning, I researched a number of other potential browser games and reviewed their websites.
 Many of these websites overloaded their users with so much content and vibrant colours which didn't coordinate well.
 Others I found to be lacking in colour and engaging imagery or insufficient detail about the game that I am playing.

 I asked my friends and family members what elements of a browser game that they would be concerned with and their responses helped me to establish the core content for the website and where my focus should be.